lheyberger/mtg-parser/README.md

 - [tappedout.net](tappedout.net)
 - [tcgplayer.com](tcgplayer.com)

-### ⚠️ Known issues
+## Known issues

+### Moxfield

-- [moxfield.com](moxfield.com) prevents the scraping of their website (it's against their Terms of Service).
+[moxfield.com](moxfield.com) prevents the scraping of their website (it's against their Terms of Service).
 Please contact support@moxfield.com if you want to proceed anyway.

 ## Usage